CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 The awareness-raising measures are to be prepared for the target group.
 As a result, z.
 B. Impact of security incidents for the respective employees are described as practically as possible.
 It has also proven to be extremely effective to include examples of employees' privacy in awareness-raising programs, such as the loss of digital photos from the last vacation or a lost smartphone.

 Awareness campaigns can include any topic that explains why information security is important to the institution and its employees.
 These include z.
 B. relevant hazards or exemplary as well as real security incidents at which proper behavior can be trained.
-Care should be taken to ensure that sufficient content has a close connection to the institution as well as its framework conditions and the targeted target group.
+It should be ensured that sufficient content has a close connection to the institution as well as its framework conditions and the target group addressed.
 In addition, examples from similar institutions or meaningful publications may underpin the content.

 Select media and methods that are closely aligned with the prevailing culture of the institution.
 The goal is to reach employees with reasonable costs as impressively and sustainably as possible and to sensitize them for information security.
 That is, employees' perceptions, emotions, and abilities for vulnerabilities and incidents in their work environment need to be strengthened so they can identify, evaluate, and respond to them at an early stage.
 It should be waived on pure instruction texts, detailed and detailed written regulations and an incomprehensible terminology in favor of a short and concise communication (see also ORP.3.1.3 implementation of information security game).
 Awareness and training are closely related topics that complement each other in their implementation and build on each other.
 Sensitization should motivate employees to act.
 The correct behaviors are then further supported by training.
 In practice, it is a great challenge to interest information security professionals and to maintain the right behavior.
 The clearer, more enthusiastic and more impressive the overall concept of the measures is, the more effectively the material can be processed and applied to the employee.
 Therefore, the curriculum must be consolidated through appropriate measures (see ORP.3.1.4 Syllabus).